Oxidation state

-In inorganic nomenclature, the oxidation state is represented by a Roman numeral placed after the element name inside parentheses or as a superscript after the element symbol, e.g. Iron(III) oxide.
+In Stock nomenclature, which is commonly used for inorganic compounds, the oxidation state is represented by a Roman numeral placed after the element name inside parentheses or as a superscript after the element symbol, e.g. Iron(III) oxide.
 The term oxidation was first used by Antoine Lavoisier to signify the reaction of a substance with oxygen.
 Much later, it was realized that the substance, upon being oxidized, loses electrons, and the meaning was extended to include other reactions in which electrons are lost, regardless of whether oxygen was involved.

 The increase in the oxidation state of an atom, through a chemical reaction, is known as oxidation; a decrease in oxidation state is known as a reduction.
 Such reactions involve the formal transfer of electrons: a net gain in electrons being a reduction, and a net loss of electrons being oxidation.
 For pure elements, the oxidation state is zero.

+Overview

+Oxidation numbers are assigned to elements in a molecule such that the overall sum is zero in a neutral molecule.
+The number indicates the degree of oxidation of each element caused by molecular bonding.
+In ionic compounds, the oxidation numbers are the same as the element's ionic charge.
+Thus for KCl, potassium is assigned +1 and chlorine is assigned −1.
+The complete set of rules for assigning oxidation numbers are discussed in the following sections.

+Oxidation numbers are fundamental to the chemical nomenclature of ionic compounds.
+For example, Cu compounds with Cu oxidation state +2 are called cupric and those with state +1 are cuprous.

+The oxidation numbers of elements allow predictions of chemical formula and reactions, especially oxidation-reduction reactions.

+The oxidation numbers of the most stable chemical compounds follow trends in the periodic table.

 IUPAC definition

-IUPAC has published a "Comprehensive definition of the term oxidation state (IUPAC Recommendations 2016)".
-It is a distillation of an IUPAC technical report "Toward a comprehensive definition of oxidation state" from 2014.
-The current IUPAC Gold Book definition of oxidation state is:

-and the term oxidation number is nearly synonymous.
+International Union of Pure and Applied Chemistry (IUPAC) has published a "Comprehensive definition of oxidation state (IUPAC Recommendations 2016)".
+It is a distillation of an IUPAC technical report: "Toward a comprehensive definition of oxidation state".
+According to the IUPAC Gold Book: "The oxidation state of an atom is the charge of this atom after ionic approximation of its heteronuclear bonds."
+The term oxidation number is nearly synonymous.

-The underlying principle is that the ionic charge is "the oxidation state of an atom, after ionic approximation of its bonds", where ionic approximation means, hypothesizing that all bonds are ionic.
+The ionic approximation means extrapolating bonds to ionic.
 Several criteria were considered for the ionic approximation: